My Sourdough Isn't Sour....

 and San Fransisco's heavy influence

-Back in 1849 when pioneers where rushing out to California to stake their claim in the Gold Rush, they brought with them their starters.
-It was a longer journey than most anticipated, so by the time they arrived their 'lively' cultures were bacteria heavy, overly fermented and sour smelling flour pastes they were using to make bread.
-The term "Sour Dough" was coined during that time. and today we still use that term to refer to any bread that uses wild and natural yeast to ferment and leaven bread.
+Back in 1849 when pioneers were rushing to California to stake their claims in the Gold Rush, they brought with them their ‘starters’— their own flour and water mixtures— to make bread.
+It was a longer journey than most anticipated and by the time they arrived, their bread starters had become lively, bacteria-heavy, overly fermented sour-smelling flour pastes.
+The bread they baked was termed ’sourdough’, and today we still use that term to refer to any bread that uses wild and natural yeast for fermenting and leavening.

-My Mother Starters have been to 3 states now, and picked up a lot of flavor along the way, but not that traditional sour we associate with The San Francisco sourdough movement from the 1990s.
-There is a noticeable sour flavor to it, but not the pucker.
+Good bread takes time because starters take time.
+My Mother starters have been with me for years now, and picked up a lot of flavor along the way, but not that traditional sour we associate with the San Francisco sourdough; they have a noticeable, subtle sour flavor, not the pucker.

 Lucky and Ryan will be glad to know you asked about them